ZgStn/DungeonCrawler/README.md

 A simplified Dungeon Crawler built as a C# console application.
 Players explore a predefined dungeon, fight enemies, and experience a turn-based roguelike inspired game using core object-oriented principles.

 This project was developed as Lab 2 in the programming studies, with a focus on object-oriented design.
 It has since been refactored as part of a course in
 Database Development & Administration.
-The application now uses MongoDB to enable the user to save a game and return to it at a later time.
+The application now uses MongoDB.Driver to enable the user to save a game and return to it at a later time.

 ## Prerequisites
 - .NET 8